johnemmanuelbond/loggers.larders/content/Characters/Rivka.md

 - Loves coffee

 #### Visions of the past
-Sitting in a stone circle outside of [[Fowl Camp]], Rivka was visited by the lanky spirits of long-dead denizens of those woods.
-They told her...
+Sitting in a stone circle outside of [[Fowyl Camp]], Rivka was visited by the lanky spirits of long-dead denizens of those woods.
+They told her... (whoops I forgot).
+Let's retcon/summarize:
+- I think they basically warned her about shay-luuq and all that stuff.